“… it is not feasible to test for all 900 chemicals,” says the product inquiry reply.

 Let’s put that Big Data to good use, right?

 One notable company working on “anti-corruption” machine learning is giant Microsoft.
-Not that it would be them spearheading, but tests of the necessary magnitude are on the horizon.
+Not that it would have be them spearheading, but tests of the necessary magnitude are on the horizon.

 “Technology resources such as cloud computing, data visualization, artificial intelligence (AI), and machine learning provide powerful tools for governments and corporations to aggregate and analyze their enormous and complex datasets in the cloud, ferreting out corruption…”